Brief Moments of Practice Bring Steadiness to Your Day

 Movement that Matters

-As the day winds down, rituals help your body and mind let go — without judgment.
+As the day winds down, an intentional pause helps your body and mind let go — without judgment.

 Why it matters:

-Women over 65 often carry unspoken stress and self-pressure.
-This ritual resets the nervous system and teaches your body how to release the day instead of holding it.
+We often carry unspoken stress and self-pressure.
+This pause resets the nervous system and teaches your body how to release the day instead of holding it.